erikRottingen/WolfReview--Demo/README.md

 # WolfReview--Demo
+Full code and testing done by me.
+GUI provided by staff, Dr. Sarah Heckman and Dr. Chandrika Satyavolu.
 Demo for WolfReview Project, which is used to help manage the process of reviewing papers for a Computer Science Education Conference.
 The Program allows for the user to make either a new Paper Track of academic papers, or upload an existing paper track.
 When the program runs on the GUI, it starts with a unfilled in screen:
 <img width="1919" height="1129" alt="Screenshot 2026-01-31 171922" src="https://github.com/user-attachments/assets/8fbcff9e-a666-41b0-9685-b453f832000b" />